OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

     * An **Internet Gateway** to provide internet access for the hosts and VMs.
     * A **routing table** for directing network traffic between these elements.

-.. note:: FireEdge will request Elastic IPs for the public IPs you request.
+.. note:: Sunstone will request Elastic IPs for the public IPs you request.
 If you receive an error message about not being able to request more IPs when creating a provision, check the `limits of your account <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html>`__ in your zone.

 Step 1: Configure AWS